peterh/pandoc-trac/README.md

 # Trac importer for Pandoc

 trac.lua is modified from Pandoc's creole.lua example.
-It is currently a work in progress and is not complete.
-For example, tables are not supported yet.
+Not all features are supported (or supportable).
+For example, most \[\[WikiMacros]] can not be supported, so trac.lua doesn't even try.